ngongca/pi2mqtt/README.md

 The **Rainforest RAVEn** device connect to the USB port on the rpi and can be used to read a smart electric meter in the home.
 Currently, this works with San Diego Gas and Electric Meters to the best of the authors knowledge.

-## Basic Switch
+## Door Switch
 This can be any digital signal on a pin that is either high or low.
+Currently used for a magnetic Reed switch on a door.
 The tool reads the digital pin using the **wiringPi** package numbering scheme.
 You will need to add the pin number to your configuration file.

 ## Usage
 ```
     $ pi2mqtt [-v] [-c FILE]
     -v - verbose mode.
-    -c - configuration file
+    -c - configuration file (default is template.conf)
 ```

 ## Installation